Reporting Units

 Exterior entrance photo of McClung Museum building

-The McClung Museum of Natural History and Culture is an academic museum on the UT campus.
-The museum serves the university and communities connected to Tennessee with onsite exhibitions, virtual instruction and collection-based research in both natural history and culture.
-The McClung houses four distinct collections: archaeology, malacology, paleoethnobotany, and arts and culture, providing research and teaching opportunities for UT students and staff.
-In addition, the McClung provides onsite, offsite, and virtual instruction for thousands of local K-12 school children each year in collaboration with Knox County and other neighboring school systems.
+The McClung Museum of Natural History and Culture is an academic museum located on the UT campus.
+In addition, it serves the university and communities across Tennessee through onsite exhibitions, virtual instruction, and collection-based research in both natural history and culture.
+The museum houses four distinct collections: archaeology, malacology, paleoethnobotany, and arts and culture.
+These collections provide research and teaching opportunities for UT students and staff.
+Furthermore, the McClung offers onsite, offsite, and virtual instruction to thousands of local K-12 students each year.
+This work is carried out in collaboration with Knox County and neighboring school systems.

 Thornton Athletics Student Life Center